Summary: in this tutorial, we will discuss MySQL temporary table and show you how to create, use and drop temporary

 Notice that if you try to remove a permanent table with the

-DROP TEMPORARY TABLE statement, you will get an error message saying that the table you are trying drop is unknown.
+DROP TEMPORARY TABLE statement, you will get an error message saying that the table that you are trying drop is unknown.

 If you develop an application that uses a connection pooling or persistent connections, it is not guaranteed that the temporary tables are removed automatically when your application is terminated.

 In this tutorial, you have learned about the MySQL temporary tables and how to manage temporary tables such as creating and removing a new temporary table.